dvirko/A-list/README.md

 # A-list
-Tracking and comfort app, for the school I study in.
+Tracking and comfort app, for the school I study in,

+android app,

 used by FireBase server.